-The ACR-PCR system (Section 7.11) follows the proposed amendment to ICAO Annex 14 replacing the current ACN-PCN system.
+The ACR-PCR system (Section 7.11) follows ICAO Annex 14, Aerodromes, Volume I, "Aerodrome Design and Operations," Ninth Edition, July 2022, and guidance from ICAO Doc 9157-AN/901, Aerodrome Design Manual, Part 3, "Pavements," Third Edition, 2022, replacing the ACN/PCN system used throughout the world.
 ACR is the Aircraft Classification Rating and PCR is the Pavement Classification Rating.
-An aircraft having an ACR equal to or less than the PCR can operate on the pavement subject to any limitation on the tire pressure.
+The ACR-PCR system allows an aircraft having an ACR equal to or less than the PCR to operate on the pavement subject to any limitation on the tire pressure.
 Numerically, the ACR is two times the derived single-wheel load expressed in hundreds of kilograms, where the derived single wheel load is defined as the load on a single tire inflated to 218 psi (1.5 MPa) that would have the same pavement requirements as the aircraft.